 IWBA Objective How will we test if the objective has been met?
 Will the NWTP Relevant IWBA Topic Relevant Priorities of the Wales Transport Strategy Relevant Ambitions of the Wales Transport Strategy 10.
 Reduce disturbance from transport Improve the local soundscapes?
 Human health 2 3 related noise and vibration to local communities.
 Result in a reduction in noise pollution?
 Noise 1 2 3 Include initiatives to encourage the uptake of active travel and public transport?
 11. Incorporate circular economy principles to reduce the use of raw materials.
 Use sustainably sourced materials and ensure materials and resources are used efficiently?
-Resources and waste Economy Include transport initiatives and infrastructure that enable recycling and waste to be collected, transported, sorted and managed effectively?
-1 2 3 2 3 • Support the transition of waste collection fleets to cleaner fuels, such as use of EV?
+Resources and waste to reduce the use of faw materials.
+Economy 1 2 3 Include transport initiatives and infrastructure that enable recycling and waste to be collected, transported, sorted and managed effectively?
+2 3 Support the transition of waste collection fleets to cleaner fuels, such as use of EV?
 Encourage use of locally sourced material?
-12. Create an integrated transport system that facilitates efficient and safe Increase the land available for employment development?
-Population movement of both people and freight, Support equitable access to employment, education and training opportunities?
+12. Create an integrated transport system Increase the land available for employment development?
+Population that facilitates efficient and safe movement of both people and freight, Support equitable access to employment, education and training opportunities?
 Economy contributing to increased economic prosperity in the region.
 Improve the reliance and resilience of the transport network to better support businesses and workers?
 Transport 1 2 3 1 3 Encourage regeneration and investment, particularly in more deprived areas?
 Improve access between England and North Wales and improve access between North and South Wales?
 Encourage sustainable access to tourist facilities and attractions?
 Support the rural economy?
 Protect and enhance the natural beauty of the area?